oceanbase/oceanbase/CONTRIBUTING.md

 ```bash
 git push origin feature-branch
 ```
-Finally Click on Create Pull request to contribute on this repository.
+Finally Click on `Compare & Pull request` to contribute on this repository.

 ### The Flow After You Create the Pull Request
 After you create the pull request, a member of the Oceanbase team will review your changes and provide feedback.
 Once satisfied, they will merge your pull request.